Trewaters/SifuTrewaters/practice/signIn.md

 - 4/1/2017, Getting some work done on BJD github.
 I also made some updates to Arlen's GitIt repo.
 Almost forgot to make my kata post today. [ Day 6 of 30 ]
 - 4/2/2017, Gotta get myself on target today.
 It is early and I don't have my thoughts organized yet. [ Day 7 of 30 ]
 - 4/3/2017, Moving right along.
 Kia! [ Day 8 of 30 ]
+- 4/4/2017, Practice makes perfect!
+I have been consumed lately with trying to understand cryptocurrency even more.
+There are gaps in my understanding and I am trying to fill them in so I know what the heck it is and how it all works together.
+It is a fun journey.
+I traded a little and that helped.
+Next on the list is to build a miner.
+The node and miner connection is kind of alluding me.
+Also pools are another thing I hear about but don't know the details of.
+So much to learn and understand. [ Day 9 of 30 ] :star2: :dizzy: